apache/servicecomb-docs/java-chassis-reference/en_US/transports/rest-over-vertx.md

 | servicecomb.rest.client.connection.compression         | false                                          | Wether the client support compression          |
 | servicecomb.rest.client.maxHeaderSize                  | 8192                                           | The max header size of the response the client can process, unit is Byte |

+### Supplementary Explanation

+* The connection amount under extreme condition
+  Assumption:
+  * servicecomb.rest.client.thread-count = 8
+  * servicecomb.rest.client.connection.maxPoolSize = 5
+  * there are 10 instances of microservice A

+  In terms of client side, under the extreme condition:
+  * for a client instance invoking microservice A, there are up to 400 connections.(`8 * 5 * 10 = 400`)
+  * if this client instance is also invoking another microservice B, and there are 10 instances of microservice B, then there are another 400 connections, and 800 connections in total.

+  In terms of server side, under the extreme condition:
+  * a client instance establishes up to 40 connections to a server instance.(`8 * 5 = 40`)
+  * `n` client instances establish up to `40 * n` connections to a server instance.

+  To improve performance, larger connection pools are needed.
+While the larger connection pools means the more connections.
+When the microservice instance scale reaches hundreds, some instances may handle tens of thousands of connections.
+Therefore, the developers need to make reasonable planning according to the actual condition.
+  The planning of HTTP1.1 may be relatively complex, and sometimes there is no proper solution, in which case the [http2](transports/http2.md) is recommended.

 ## Sample Code

 An example of the configuration in the microservice.yaml file for REST over Vertx: